 - A clear scheme of Councillor/Officer delegation exists to provide clarity on the powers entrusted to those appointed to make decisions on behalf of the Council.
 A Member / Officer protocol is also set out in the Constitution. - The roles and responsibilities of Councillors are underpinned by an extensive Member Development Programme to include both mandatory and discretionary training.
 This is developed by the cross-party Member Development Steering Group and includes induction, chair and specific Committee based training. - The behaviour of Councillors is regulated by the Member Code of Conduct and is supported by a number of protocols. - A review of the Constitution is undertaken on a regular basis to ensure it enables members to make informed and transparent decisions.
 This includes the Scheme of Delegation to officers. - Decision making is carried out through Cabinet, Planning Committee and Audit, Governance and Standards Committee.
 Overview and Scrutiny Committee has responsibility to review and scrutinise the activities of the Council. - Regular staff briefings and fourth tier manager forums are held to ensure staff are aware of changes and are engaged in the systems thinking methodology of supporting service changes across the Council.
 In addition, a commercial approach to fees and charges and other income generation has been adopted.
-A framework of culture change is in place and managers are working with their teams to build up actions plans to support culture change in the Council. - Robust financial management arrangements were limited during the year due to the implementation of a new financial management system in February 2021.
-Although processes were in place are in place in relation to online purchase ordering systems and robust financial internal controls that ensure that the Council complies with statutory legislation, the Council was not able to undertake regular financial monitoring until Period 11.
-This is reflected in the Improvement plan later in this section. - There is a clear procurement code and policy in place to ensure that purchases are made in a compliant and transparent manner. - Heads of Service are responsible for establishing and maintaining an adequate system of internal control arrangements when within their own services.
+A framework of culture change is in place and managers are working with their teams to build up actions plans to support culture change in the Council. - Financial management arrangements have been in place during the year through regular quarterly combined finance and performance monitoring reports, online purchase ordering systems and robust financial internal controls that ensure that the Council complies with statutory legislation.
+However, the new enterprise system which was implemented on 8 February 2021 has caused issues which have resulted in S24 Recommendations to be issued by the Council's External Auditors for non-delivery of Statement of Accounts.
+A financial recovery process is in place to rectify this position, and this is regularly reported to both Cabinet and the Audit, Standards and Performance Committee. - There is a clear procurement code and policy in place to ensure that purchases are made in a compliant and transparent manner. - Heads of Service are responsible for establishing and maintaining an adequate system of internal control arrangements when within their own services.
 They are required to sign off annual Governance and Internal Control returns where they can raise any items of concern.
-There were no new issues raised during 2021/22. - The Constitution clearly defines the roles of Monitoring Officer, S151 Officer and Head of Paid Service - Regular press releases are submitted and online information about the Council is sent to residents to inform them of the Councils activities and services provided.
+There were no new issues raised during 2022/23. - The Constitution clearly defines the roles of Monitoring Officer, S151 and Head of Paid Service - Regular press releases are submitted and online information about the Council is sent to residents to inform them of the Councils activities and services provided.
 In addition, information on the commercial services provided by the Council was sent out to enable residents to utilise the services offered.